 If You Get Pneumonia…

 Pneumonia sends about 1 million adults to the hospital each year, half of them between 18 and 57 years old.
-And those statistics were from 2019, before COVID-19, which may raise the numbers even more for 2020.
+And those statistics were from 2019, before COVID-19, which may raise the numbers even more going forward.

-Putting aside the pandemic, the average cost of pneumonia hospitalization can range from $5,000 to $15,000.
+Putting aside the pandemic, the average cost of a less serious pneumonia hospitalization can be around $13,767.

 But imagine: What if someone wrote you a check to help you cover those costs?
 That’s what Hospital Indemnity insurance does.